MehdiGhachoui/ShipYard/README.md

 # React Express CRUD Application

 ## Important
-Please create a `.env` file in both folders and please copy the same values from `.env.example` in each file
+Please create a `.env` file in both folders and please copy the same values from `.env.example` from each file

 ## Running the app